1. GENERAL PROVISIONS

 12.ENTRY INTO AND TERMINATION OF CONTRACT

 12.1.
-The Contract enters into force when it is signed by the Parties and is valid until the proper performance of contractual obligations.
+The Contract enters into force upon being concluded between the Parties and is valid until all obligations under the Contract have been properly performed.

 12.2.
-Either Party has the right to cancel the Contract without cause at any time, providing the other Party advance notice of at least 15 calendar days in a format reproducible in writing.
+Either Party has the right to cancel the Contract without cause at any time by providing the other Party advance notice of at least 15 calendar days in a reproducible format.

 12.3.
-If a Party fails to perform their contractual obligations, the other Party has the right to cancel the Contract, providing advance notice of at least 5 calendar days.
+If a Party does not fulfil its contractual obligations, the other Party has the right to cancel the contract, providing notification of this at least 5 calendar days in advance.

 12.4.
-A Party is required to properly perform all the obligations created before the cancellation of the Contract, except if the Party’s right to refuse from performing a contractual obligation arises from Contract Documents or laws.
-Notwithstanding the above, the Client undertakes to pay for all Services provided by DPD upon the expiry or termination of the Contract.
+A Party undertakes to properly perform all its obligations arising before the Contract was cancelled, except in case the Party’s right to refuse from fulfilling the obligation is based on the Contractual Documents or the law.
+Regardless of the above, the Client undertakes to pay for all Services provided by DPD upon the expiry of the Contract.

 12.5.
-All financial obligations between the Parties become due on the date of expiry or termination of the Contract.
+All financial obligations between the Parties become due on the date of expiry of the Contract.

 13.1.
-A claim on the loss of or damage to a Consignment is deemed to be properly filed only if it is submitted via the DPD Website.
+A Claim for the loss of or damage to a Consignment is only considered to be submitted if it is sent via the DPD Website.

 13.3.
-Claims on damage to a Consignment must be submitted to DPD 7 calendar days as of becoming aware of such circumstances at the latest.
-The circumstances and scope of the damage must be described in detail in the claim.
-If the damage to or partial loss of the Consignment is evident upon external examination, but the Recipient still accepted the Consignment and DPD was not notified of the damage to or partial loss of the Consignment by the next working day at the latest, it is considered that the Consignment was handed over in a proper condition corresponding to the Contract.
+A claim regarding a damaged Consignment must be submitted to DPD in 7 calendar days from the date the Consignment was delivered.
+In the claim, the circumstances and extent of damage must be described in detail.
+If the damage or partial loss of the Consignment is evident upon external visual inspection, but the Recipient accepted the Consignment and did not notify DPD of the damage or partial loss and submit a claim before the end of the next working day, it is deemed that the Consignment was handed over in a state prescribed in the Contract.

 13.4.
-The Parties resolve any disputes arising in relation to the Service through negotiations.
-If the Parties fail to reach an agreement, the dispute will be referred to Harju County Court as the court of first instance and resolved pursuant to Estonian law.
+The Parties will resolve any disputes arising in relation to the Service through negotiations.
+Upon failing to reach an agreement, the dispute will be referred to Harju County Court as the court of first instance and resolved pursuant to Estonian law.